calvinchengx/learngeventsocketio/docs/source/gevent.rst

 gevent with I/O operations
 ---------------------------------

-Because of GIL, python threads are **not parallel** (at least in the CPython implementation).  gevent's greenlet does not give us magical powers to suddenly achieve parallism.
+Because of GIL, python threads are **not parallel** (at least in the CPython implementation).  gevent's greenlet does not give us magical powers to suddenly achieve parallelism.
 There will only be one greenlet running in a particular process at any time.
 Because of this, CPU-bound apps do not gain any performance gain from using gevent (or python's standard threading).

 gevent is only useful for solving I/O bottlenecks.
 Because our gevent python application is trapped between a http connection, a database and perhaps a cache and/or messaging server, gevent is useful for us.